HS-Datadesk/koronavirus-avoindata/README.md

 Tämä data on peräisin julkisista lähteistä.
 HS pyrkii kasaamaan sen mahdollisimman paikkansa pitävänä.
 Emme takaa, että päivitämme dataa jatkuvasti ja saatamme lopettaa datan päivittämisen ennalta ilmoittamatta, esimerkiksi tartuntatilanteen tai julkisten lähteiden muuttuessa.
 Saatamme myös muuttaa datarakennetta tai osoitteita ennalta ilmoittamatta.

 # Direct interface to HS data

-The latest data used by HS can be read from https://w3qa5ydb4l.execute-api.eu-west-1.amazonaws.com/prod/finnishCoronaData (yes, a direct address to an AWS Lambda API gateway). `GET` request works.
+The latest observation data used by HS can be read from https://w3qa5ydb4l.execute-api.eu-west-1.amazonaws.com/prod/finnishCoronaData
+(yes, a direct address to an AWS Lambda API gateway). `GET` request works.
+Here you can get the published amount of infected, dead and recovered by health care district.

+From the other available endpoint (https://w3qa5ydb4l.execute-api.eu-west-1.amazonaws.com/prod/finnishCoronaHospitalData) you can read the amount of people in hospital care.
+This data has been scraped of THL reports.

 ## Data format

+The APIs return JSON.

-The API returns JSON, which is structured as follows (the format may change, but good API development practices will be considered and field names should remain the same and fields shouldn't be removed for example).
+The observation data which is structured as follows (the format may change, but good API development practices will be considered and field names should remain the same and fields shouldn't be removed for example).
 Example data [here](exampleData.json).
 All times in UTC.